intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	can fall back to all existing numa nodes.
 This is effectively MPOL_PREFERRED allowed for a mask rather than a single node.

+MPOL_WEIGHTED_INTERLEAVE
+	This mode operates the same as MPOL_INTERLEAVE, except that interleaving behavior is executed based on weights set in /sys/kernel/mm/mempolicy/weighted_interleave/
+	rather than simple round-robin interleave (which is the default).

+	When utilizing global weights from the sysfs interface, weights are applied in a src-node relative manner.
+For example a task executing on node0 will use the weights from /sys/kernel/mm/mempolicy/weighted_interleave/node0/
+	while a task executing on node1 will use the weights from /sys/kernel/mm/mempolicy/weighted_interleave/node1/

+	This allows for tasks migrated between nodes (for example cgroup initiated migrations) to re-weight for the optimal distribution of bandwidth.

 NUMA memory policy supports the following optional mode flags:

 MPOL_F_STATIC_NODES